edx/jenkins-job-dsl/README-Hacking.md

 Note that if using a personal access token, you can only clone https://github.com/ URLs, and ssh keys only work on git@github.com:edx
 URLs.
 We use git@github.com URLs on tools-edx-jenkins with deployment keys, but you can use whatever is simpler in testing.

-### Testing DSL
+### Creating the Seed Job

 You will need to create a new Jenkins job that executes the DSL, and creates other jobs.
-This can be done with the steps below.
+This is referred to as the "seed job".
 Note that these instructions are for a simple DSL, your seed job documentation may specify cloning multiple DSL/configuration repos, or running Gradle.

 1. Use the Jenkins UI to create a new **Freestyle project** job named **Job Creator**.
 2. Configure the job to use **Multiple SCMs** for *Source Control Management*, and add a Git repository.
 (Note that we